DON’T MISS

 Summer in Germany: 6 best activities to while away the balmy months

 When summer arrives in Germany, it comes all at once and nature beckons.
-The sticky months are the best time to get to know some of the things Germans love best, the outdoors and taking a swim in your birthday suit.
+The sticky months are the best time to get to know some of the things Germans love best: the outdoors, seasonal produce and taking a swim in your birthday suit.

 Summer weather in Germany

-Summer in Germany can stretch from late May to mid-September.
-The season is long and so are the days, with the longest falling in late June on which you can expect no fewer than around 17 hours of daylight.
+Summer weather in Germany can stretch from late May to mid-September, but the season officially begins on June 21.
+Summer in Germany feels long, and so are the summer days, with the longest falling in late June, when you can expect no fewer than around 17 hours of daylight.

 Across the country, the average summer temperature is 16,4 degrees.
-June and July are normally the warmest months in Germany, but due to the climate crisis “hot days” or “heat days” - days where the temperature is 30 degrees or hotter - are now occurring earlier in the year and becoming more regular.
+June and July are normally the warmest months in Germany, but due to the climate crisis “hot days” or “heat days” (Hitzetage) - days where the temperature is 30 degrees or hotter - are now occurring earlier in the year and becoming more regular.
+According to the German Weather Service (DWD), there were 12,5 Hitzetage in Germany in 2024.

 Summer activities to do in Germany